an overview of what you do, how you do it, who you are, where you are and your uniqueness.

 Reading online is different to reading a book.

-Format is more important then content when reading online.
-Because a great article written in flowing sentences, without breaks, makes it hard to read, so it won’t get read as much as an average article, that’s easy to read.
+Format is more important then content when reading online because a great article written in flowing sentences, without breaks, makes it hard to read.
+This 'great article', won’t get read as much as an average article, that’s easy to read…

 Short n Sweet.
 ‘Chunk’ it out